zendframework/zend-stratigility/docs/book/v3/migration.md

 - `Next::handle()`: the method now provides a return typehint of `Psr\Http\Message\ResponseInterface`.

-- `MiddlewarePipe` class is marked now as `final` and implements new interface `MiddlewarePipeInterface.`
+- `MiddlewarePipe` class is marked now as `final` and implements the new interface `MiddlewarePipeInterface.`

 - `MiddlewarePipe::pipe()`: reduces the number of arguments to one, which now typehints against `Psr\Http\Server\MiddlewareInterface`.
 This means the method